 I've filed very few claims with Pinnacol.
 Why didn't I receive a general dividend?

-Policyholders with a non-compliant audit will not receive a dividend.
+- Customers with a non-compliant audit will not receive a dividend.

 Yes.
-Policyholders that participate in Pinnacol's alternative rating programs such as Large Deductible Programs and Group Large Deductible Programs are eligible to receive general dividends.
+Policyholders that participate in our alternative rating programs such as Large Deductible Programs and Group Large Deductible Programs are eligible to receive general dividends.
 The group and the individual policyholder must have contributed to surplus to be eligible.

 Participants in the Safety Group Dividend Program or Individual Loss Control Dividend Program are eligible to receive both their program and general dividends.